Stafford County Council Girls' Industrial School / Wissage Remand Home, Lichfield, Staffordshire

 After standing empty for ten years, the building was formally re-opened in October, 1935, as the Centre for County mental Welfare, providing daily training for children who were unable to receive education under normal conditions but could not go to residential institutions.
 They were intended to be taught to do handicraft work so that they could learn to earn their own living.

 From 1941 to 1949, the site was used as an isolation hospital.
 In 1950, the premises became a council-run reception centre known as 'The Homestead' which could accommodate 34 children.
 By the 1960s, the buildings were occupied by the Wissage Remand Home, housing 24 boys and 12 girls, later known as the Chadswell Assessment Centre.

 The buildings were demolished in the 1980s and modern housing now covers the site.

-- Staffordshire County Council Children and Family Services.
+- Staffordshire County Council Children and Family Services access to social care records.
 No records appear to survive for the Industrial School.
 Council may hold Homestead / Remand Home / Assessment Centre records.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)

 - Prahms, Wendy Newcastle Ragged and Industrial School (2006, The History Press)